HwnagYujeong0808/LLaMA-for-Intrusion-Detection/readme.md

-# TinyLLaMA for Intrusion Detection
+# LLaMA for Intrusion Detection

 ## Model Evaluation
 + **TinaLLaMA** is trained by incorporating both _1) edge features_ and _2) textual information_ to enhance its predictive capabilities.